 Division 5 — Restrictions on indemnities and exemptions

-13. Indemnification and exemption of CEO and executive officers
+13. CEO and executive officers not to be exempted or indemnified for some liability

 (1) A port authority or a subsidiary must not exempt a person (whether directly or through an interposed entity) from a liability to the port authority incurred as the CEO or an executive officer of the port authority.